Portugal PM faces battle over austerity budget

 But in a more worrying sign for Prime Minister Pedro Passos Coelho, voices of dissent rose from within the coalition parties on Tuesday, a day after 2,000 anti-austerity protesters held a rally outside parliament to demand the government resign.

-“I consider the (budget) objective absolutely unreachable,” said Manuela Ferreira Leite, a former head of the ruling center-right Social Democrats and ex-finance minister, who is not a member of the government.
+“I consider the (budget) objective absolutely unreachable,” said Manuela Ferreira Leite, a former head of the ruling centre-right Social Democrats and ex-finance minister, who is not a member of the government.

 “It is not viable from a point of view of the budget managing to achieve a consolidation of the size that is necessary in such a small time,” she said.